-On the 27th January, Nathan, one talented in-house developers was asked to give a talk to Suffolk One students who are currently studying IT and preparing for life after sixth form.
+On the 27th of January, Nathan, one of our talented in-house developers was asked to give a talk to Suffolk One students who are currently studying IT and preparing for life after sixth form.

 Nathan very kindly accepted and gave the sixth formers an insight into the world of working here at Coderus, challenges he faced post-sixth form with previous job roles, and how he has now landed himself his dream job thanks to the Coderus team.